MaTriXy/demo-gth-langgraph-lead/README.md

 This example uses our **"Sales Lead (Simple)"** template.
 Select it when [creating a new form](https://app.gotohuman.com/create).
 You will also enter a webhook that is called with the review response.

-### Clone this agent
+### Deploy this agent

-Clone this Next.js repo and set up your environment variables
+Clone this Next.js repo, deploy it (e.g. to Vercel) and set up your environment variables

 ```
 OPENAI_API_KEY = sk-proj-XXX